Maggie Molloy CBT Therapist

 Counselling Experience and Areas of Interest

-Maggie has worked with the Peter McVerry Trust in the Residential Treatment Centre and with the Dublin Simon Community’s Detox Unit.
+Maggie has worked with the Dublin Simon Community’s Detox Unit.
 She has particular interest in working with the following Anxiety Disorders: Panic Attacks with or with agoraphobia, Health Anxiety, Eating Disorders (Binge Eating and Bulimia), Social Anxiety, Generalised Anxiety Disorder and Obsessive Compulsive Disorder (OCD).

-Other areas of interest are mild to moderate Depression, Self-Esteem, Relationship issues, Suicide Ideation, Self-harm and Bereavement.
+Other areas of interest are Self-Esteem, Relationship issues and Bereavement.

 Articles by Maggie Molloy